LNshuti/iga/README.md

-## IGA
+## IGISHA

-IGA is a typescript iOS/Android app powered by Groq.
-This app uses Groq for ultra-fast inference on finetuned llama-3.1-405B using modal.com.
+IGISHA is a typescript iOS app powered by Groq.
+This app uses cartesia.ai on Groq for ultra-fast inference on finetuned llama-3.1-405B using modal.com.

 #### Architecture